Batavi (Germanic tribe): Revolt of the Batavi

 After the Batavian participation in the subjugation of Britain, tensions rose between them and the empire, for reasons which are no longer clear.
 In 68 AD Gaius Julius Civilis, a leader of the Batavi, and a Roman citizen, was paraded in chains in Rome before Nero, accused of treason.
 His brother had already been executed.
-Nero was the last Julio-Claudian emperor Nero and was deposed soon after.
+Nero was the last Julio-Claudian emperor, and was deposed soon after.
 The next emperor Galba, released him but also disbanded the Germanic bodyguard.

 69 AD was the "Year of the Four Emperors".
 Civilis was again arrested when he returned to Gaul, by the governor of Germania inferior, Vitellius.
 He was released when Vitellius began putting together forces to invade Italy, to install himself as emperor.
 At first used the eight cohorts of Batavians who had been stationed in Britain, but riots broke out and these forces were eventually sent home where they joined the rebellion.

 Civilis led the Batavi and their neighbours into the so-called Batavian revolt.
 He managed to capture Castra Vetera, the Romans' lost two legions, while two others (I Germanica and XVI Gallica) were controlled by the rebels.
 The rebellion became a real threat to the Empire when the conflict escalated to northern Gaul and Germania.

 The Roman army retaliated and invaded the insula Batavorum.
 A bridge was built over the river Nabalia, where the warring parties approached each other on both sides to negotiate peace.
-The narrative was told in great detail in Tacitus' History, book iv, although, unfortunately, the narrative breaks off abruptly at the climax.
-Following the uprising, Legio X Gemina was housed in a stone castra to keep an eye on the Batavians.
+The narrative was told in great detail in Tacitus' Histories, book 4, although, unfortunately, the narrative breaks off abruptly at the climax.
+Following the uprising, Legio X Gemina was housed in a stone fort to keep an eye on the Batavians.

 As Civilis claimed to be on the side of Vespasian, who eventually won, the conflict can at least partly be seen as a part of a greater Roman civil war.